c-arthurs/QuArray/README.md

 3. Run DAB analysis in the current window
 4. Overlay figure creator - this is currently not available

-5 and 6 are both used as a part of the DAB analysis process when butto 3 is selected
+5 and 6 are both used as a part of the DAB analysis process when butto 3 is selected <br>
 5. "Save images" is used to select whether you would like to save the mask images during the DAB analysis.
 This will slow the process slightly.
 6. Viewer window - this displays a low resolution version of the tissue core that is currently being analysed.